lk-geimfari/mimesis/PYPI_README.rst

 Locales
 -------

 You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.
-Elizabeth currently includes support for `27 <https://github.com/lk-geimfari/elizabeth#locales>`_ different locales.
+Elizabeth currently includes support for `32 <https://github.com/lk-geimfari/mimesis#locales>`_ different locales.

 Using locales:

 .. code-block:: python

-    >>> from elizabeth import Personal
+    >>> from mimesis import Personal

     >>> en = Personal('en')
     >>> de = Personal('de')